stefan-png/VMath/README.md

 # VMath
-My own lighter, more intuitive glm.
+vectors and matrices

 namespace vmath

 These headers consist of defenitions of templated 2D, 3D and 4D vectors as well as a 4x4 matrix.
-They are made to be easily used along with Vulkan, hence the name VMath.

 Vector functionality:
   * dot product